-- A current Driver's License issued by the State of Georgia after January 1, 2008 - A current ID issued by the State of Georgia after January 1, 2008 - A current Driver's License or ID from: - Alabama: Issued after August 1, 2000 - Florida: Issued after January 1, 2010 OR have a gold star in the upper right hand corner - South Carolina: Issued after November 1, 2008 - Tennessee: Issued after May 29, 2004 - Any State: Any valid drivers' license or ID card with this gold star 😳 in the upper right hand corner - A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory (photocopy is not acceptable) - An approved completed FAFSA for the current financial aid year - A current, valid Permanent Resident Card (USCIS form 1-151 or 1-551) - A current, valid military identification card for active duty soldiers or veterans - A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240) - A current U.S. Passport - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561) - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570)
+• A current Driver's License issued by the State of Georgia after January 1, 2008

+- A current ID issued by the State of Georgia after January 1, 2008 - A current Driver's License or ID issued by a state that verifies immigration status and only issues to persons lawfully present in the United States.
+See list of compliant states at: http://law.ga.gov/sites/law.ga.gov/files/related_files/site_page/List%20of%20States.pdf - A certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory (photocopy is not acceptable) - An approved completed FAFSA for the current financial aid year - A current, valid Permanent Resident Card (USCIS form 1-151 or 1-551) - A current, valid military identification card for active duty soldiers or veterans - A U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240) - A current U.S. Passport - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561) - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570)